Marrying Millions: Drew Gemma and Rosie Marin

 40 year old Drew owns a construction and landscaping company and likes to spoil his college graduate girlfriend Rosie, whom he met on SugarDaddy.com.
 During the season, the couple got engaged.
 In the season finale, the couple elope to Costa Rica.
 It is unclear if they are legally married in the U.S. Rosie coined the phrase "Come Through Daddy Drew."
 After the show aired, Drew's financing allegedly came into question after tax liens and Uniform Commercial Code (UCC) filings became public.

 Bill Hutchinson and Brianna Ramirez

-Briana, 21, had been dating Bill, the 60-year-old president of Dallas-based Dunhill Partners Inc, for one year.
+Briana, a 21 year-old restaurant hostess, had been dating Bill, the 60-year-old president of Dallas-based real estate firm Dunhill Partners Inc, for one year.
 Bill's ex-wife is also on the show to "stir the pot."
 After two years, the couple are still together.
 In July 2021, Bill would be criminally charged with sexually abusing three underage girls at his vacation home in Laguna Beach, California.